Demand Letters and Negotiation Strategy in Injury Claims

 Key Takeaways

-- Our team includes litigators with decades of trial experience and a record that highlights 100 million+ recovered across 5,000+ cases.
+• The California trial attorneys behind this resource include litigators with decades of trial experience, with a record highlighting 100 million+ recovered across 5,000+ cases.

-"Demand Letter" — Shawn S. Rokni, Insider Lawyer Personal Injury Playbook
+"Demand Letter" — Shawn S. Rokni, California Personal Injury Playbook

 The book warns against recorded statements and broad medical authorizations early on, because they can be used to downplay injuries or dispute causation.